Singer, songwriter, poet, minstrel.

-Julie’s smooth vocal style combined with vivd lyrics will take you on a journey.
-Songs inspired by life, love and self-reflection can often be described as an emotional release.
-Originally from Ontario, Julie currently resides in the beautiful Rocky Mountains of Canmore, Alberta.
+The smooth vocal style and vivid lyrics of sister songstresses Julie and Candice will take you on a journey.
+Their songs are inspired by life, love and self-reflection and can often be described as an emotional release.
+Originally from Ontario, Julie and Candice currently reside in the beautiful Rocky Mountains of Canmore, Alberta.

 Meet your guides at the Canmore Cave Tours Office in Canmore (129 Bow Meadows Crescent – see “Directions” above).
 Sign the waiver.
 Follow the guides in convoy for a 10 minute drive to the cave parking lot where you’ll pack up your caving gear then hike for 40 minutes up a mountain trail to the cave entrance.